zenstackhq/zenstack-docs/versioned_docs/version-1.x/guides/authentication/supabase.md

 ```

 You can then use this enhanced Prisma client for CRUD operations that you desire to be governed by the access policies you defined in your data models.

+Next, read [this guide](https://zenstack.dev/docs/guides/supabase-security) to ensure your database is securely protected from direct HTTP requests.